Taos Pueblo Events

 Dec.
 24 Procession of the Virgin Mary– Mass will start at 5 pm (approximately), procession proceeds after mass, as well as the burning of the bonfires, lasting 2 hours or so.
 Parking is limited, showing up early would be ideal, dress warm!
 (FREE ADMISSION after a designated time) Please keep in mind there is no guaranteed handicap parking.

 Dec.
-25 Deer or Matachina Dance– Dependent on which dance here is the tentative schedule: Deer dance will start at 1 pm (approximately), lasting all afternoon.
+25 Christmas, Deer or Matachina Dance– Dependent on which dance here is the tentative schedule: Deer dance will start at 1 pm (approximately), lasting all afternoon.
 Matachina dance will start at 11 am (approximately), lasting all day.
 (FREE ADMISSION)

 Again, no cellphones or recording devices allowed during this time.
 Taos Pueblo has a strict confiscation NO RETURN policy with these devices, please do not chance bringing these items.
 Thank you for respecting our home.